-If you are interested in joining one of the Focus Group meetings send an expression of interest by
+If you are interested in joining the Focus Group meeting in Barcelona (21 and 22 April 2016) send an expression of interest by March 20 to nadja@acup.cat.

-March 20 for the Barcelona meeting to kees.kouwenaar@vu.nl, alicia@acup.cat or nadja@acup.cat o

 As the mastermind Europe project is supported through the ERASMUS+ programme, we can subsidize participants who have to travel and stay overnight (max. € 450 altogether).